StrongMind/cohort_template/README.md

 `docker-compose build`

+Open the project in pycharm by opening the project folder inside of it

 In PyCharm preferences (you may need to install the docker plugin, before this is available):

 * go to your project